jakekazi/NoteTaker/README.md

-# Basic note taking app that lets you create, save, read, and delete notes.
+# Basic windows form that lets you create, save, read, and delete notes.